PlexVerse23/Portfolio-Projects/Customer Journey Analysis, Intervention and Performance Tracking/ReadME.md

 ## Project Outcome

-This project demonstrates how a structured analytical approach — funnel mapping, segmentation, statistical validation, and stakeholder reporting — can convert raw transactional data into clear business decisions.
+This project demonstrates how a structured analytical approach : funnel mapping, segmentation, statistical validation, and stakeholder reporting, can convert raw transactional data into clear business decisions.

 It showcases the ability to:
 - Diagnose where and why a business is losing customers